janpansky/RAGent/README.md

 ## Usage
 - Ask questions about your documents interactively.
 - The agent retrieves relevant context and answers, grounded ONLY in your knowledge base.
+- Answers are concise—by default, the agent responds in one sentence.
 - Example (project-specific context):
   ```
   You: What is the onboarding code for clientA?